-Whether you’re renting out a home in Windsor, Healdsburg, Cloverdale, or anywhere in Sonoma County, your lease agreement is going to help protect you and your property.
+Whether you’re renting out a home in Windsor, Healdsburg, Cloverdale, or anywhere in Healdsburg, your lease agreement is going to help protect you and your property.
 It also protects the rights of your residents.
 The lease is a rental contract full of terms, conditions, and responsibilities that you and your tenants agree to uphold.
 It lays out all the expectations and requirements of the tenancy.

 The California Association of Realtors and the California Apartment Association have excellent lease templates for landlords and Healdsburg property management companies.
 We recommend you use a professional lease that you obtain from a reputable organization or a property manager.
 Don’t download any template you find online.
 Your lease needs to be specific to state and local laws, detailed, and specific.

 We’re sharing some of the most basic and pertinent pieces of information that must always be included.

 A good Healdsburg lease agreement will start with identifying information.
 You need the names, addresses, phone numbers, and email addresses for all tenants who will live in the property.
 Any dependents who are living in the home but not listed as financially responsible parties on the lease must also be included.
 The name and address of the owner or the property management company should be included, and you’ll also want to describe the property that’s being rented.
 State whether it’s a single-family home or an apartment, and if it includes parking, utilities, or appliances.

 The lease agreement also needs to reflect the lease terms.
 It should list your start date and end date, and it needs to spell out what will happen when the lease period ends.
 Perhaps you want the lease to renew automatically or maybe you want it to revert to a month-to-month agreement.
 Everything must be explicit so the tenant knows what to expect and how much notice to give if they intend to vacate.